2sic/2sxc-docs/2sxc Docs Generator/web-api/custom/custom-web-api-dotnet-api.md

 ## APIs in Razor Components / Templates

 > [!TIP]
-> Most of these APIs can be seen live in action with source code in the [](xref:Tut.Razor.Home)
+> Most of these APIs can be seen live in action with source code in the [](xref:Tut.WebApi)

 ### Standard Dynamic Code API

 Razor templates / components have all the objects and APIs of [Dynamic Code](xref:NetCode.DynamicCode.Index)

+The .net Code Docs for [](xref:ToSic.Sxc.Dnn.ApiController).

 ### Common Standard ASP.net Controller APIs and Keywords